-We were incorporated in July 2008.
 We acquired our first patent assets in September 2008, sold our first membership in October 2008, and sold our first insurance policy in August 2012.
+In addition, we acquired Inventus and its litigation discovery management business in January 2016, and we have very little direct experience with this business.
 Therefore, we have not only a limited operating history, but also a limited track record in executing our business model.
-Our future success depends on acceptance of our solutions by companies we target to become clients.
-Our efforts to sell our solutions to new and existing clients may not continue to be successful.
+Our future success depends on acceptance of our solutions by companies we target to become clients and successfully integrating our acquisition of Inventus.
+Our efforts to sell our products to new and existing clients may not continue to be successful.
 We evaluate our business model from time to time in order to address the evolving needs of our clients and prospective clients, particularly in an industry that continues to develop and change.
 Our limited operating history may also make it difficult to evaluate our current business and future prospects.
 We have encountered and will continue to encounter risks and difficulties frequently experienced by companies in rapidly changing industries.
 If we do not manage these risks successfully, our business and operating results will be adversely affected.